kotynskm/node-project/README.md

 # Project Overview

-Tea Shop is a project I created to expand my knowledge of Node.js, Express.js, MongoDB and RESTful API development.
+Tea Shop is a project I created in conjunction with an online course to expand my knowledge of Node.js, Express.js, MongoDB and RESTful API development.
 It was created with MVC file structure.
 I also learned how to model data using a NoSQL database, how to use Postman to view responses from routes, and how to use middleware and NPM package manager.

 ## Technologies